GStreamer/gstreamer/subprojects/gst-docs/markdown/contribute/index.md

 - If you don't know which component to file the issue against, just pick the one that seems the most likely to you, or file it against the gstreamer-project component.
-If in doubt just pop into our IRC channel `#gstreamer` on the [freenode IRC network](https://freenode.net), which you can connect to using any IRC client application or the [freenode IRC webchat](https://webchat.freenode.net/?channels=%23gstreamer).
+If in doubt just pop into our IRC channel `#gstreamer` on the [OFTC IRC network](https://www.oftc.net/), which you can connect to using any IRC client application or the [OFTC IRC webchat](https://webchat.oftc.net/?channels=%23gstreamer).
   In any case, if it's not the right component someone will move the issue once they have a better idea what the problem is and where it belongs.